augustss/verse-semantics/Book/docs/08_composites.md

     MaxHealth : int = 100
 ```

 This class definition establishes several important concepts.
 Fields without the `var` modifier are immutable after construction—once you create a character with a specific name, that name cannot change.
-Fields marked with `var` are mutable and can be modified after the object is created.
+Fields marked with `var` are mutable and can be modified after the object is created (see [Mutability](09_mutability.md) for details on `var` and `set`).
 Default values provide sensible starting points, making object construction more convenient while ensuring objects start in valid states.

 ### Object Construction